The Big Bang Theory: Production

 The first and second pilots of The Big Bang Theory were directed by James Burrows, who did not continue with the show.
 The reworked second pilot led to a 13-episode order by CBS on May 14, 2007.
 Prior to its airing on CBS, the pilot episode was distributed on iTunes free of charge.
 The show premiered on September 24, 2007, and was picked up for a full 22-episode season on October 19, 2007.
-The show is filmed in front of a live audience, and it is produced by Chuck Lorre Productions and Warner Bros.
+The show was filmed in front of a live audience, and it is produced by Chuck Lorre Productions and Warner Bros.
 Television.
 Production was halted on November 6, 2007, due to the Writers Guild of America strike.
 Nearly three months later, on February 4, 2008, the series was temporarily replaced by a short-lived sitcom, Welcome to The Captain.
 The series returned on March 17, 2008, in an earlier time slot, and ultimately only 17 episodes were produced for the first season.

 After the strike ended, the show was picked up for a second season, airing in the 20082009 season, premiering in the same time slot on September 22, 2008.
 With increasing ratings, the show received a two-year renewal through the 201011 season in 2009.
 In 2011, the show was picked up for three more seasons.
 In March 2014, the show was renewed again for three more years through the 201617 season.
 This marked the second time the series gained a three-year renewal.
 In March 2017, the series was renewed for two additional seasons, bringing its total to 12, and running through the 201819 television season.

 Several of the actors on The Big Bang Theory previously worked together on the sitcom Roseanne, including Johnny Galecki, Sara Gilbert, Laurie Metcalf (who plays Sheldon's mother, Mary Cooper), and Meagen Fay (who plays Bernadette's mother).
 Additionally, Lorre was a writer on the series for several seasons.